-If you’re a mystery fan, you probably love nothing better than a twisty page-turner that keeps you guessing.
+If you’re a mystery fan, you probably love nothing better than a twisty page-turner or murder mystery that keeps you guessing.
 But, within the genre, you probably gravitate to certain types of stories.
 From classic locked room tales to cozy mysteries with multiple suspects, we’ve rounded up five of the most popular mystery tropes out there, along with three great book recommendations for each.

 Mystery Trope #1: Locked room